 Hybrid work statistics that show it’s the future of employment

 Working from home has proven to be so popular, in fact, that hybrid work is here to stay—even though it was an abrupt and, in some circumstances, unequal transition.

 Popularly, a lot of jobs have transitioned well into the hybrid setup, providing immeasurable benefits including but not limited to well-paced workflow, better environment, and lesser hassle from traveling.

-The same study reports that if not allowed to work remotely at least some of the time, one out of three workers (33%) is willing to abandon their current employment.
+The same study reports that if not allowed to work at least some of the time remotely, one out of three workers (33%) is willing to abandon their current employment.

 This is a manifestation of how employees have embraced the concept of the hybrid setup.
 Some are even willing to let go of their current work just to go into the hybrid transition of a notable number of companies around the globe.

 Global, fast, and reliable

 In an open data provided by Upwork, a popular freelance site that first introduced the hybrid setup, reported that 90% of their clients are looking for freelancers that are comfortable working in a hybrid working setup.

 This number expanded as the demand for global workers reached an all-time high during the pandemic.